The Republican leading the probe of Hunter Biden has his own shell company and complicated friends

 Mitchell Page and Larry Pitcock were among those charged in the sweep.
 Page, then the county's chief executive, and Pitcock, the former county clerk, were sentenced in 1996 to 18 months in prison for tampering with a state computer database so that they and their families could avoid paying vehicle taxes.

-Comer has remained close to the men, who did not respond to requests for comment.
+Rather than turning on Pitcock and Page, Comer has remained close to the men.
 He praised Page on the House floor in 2020 for his ''principled leadership.''

+Page did not respond to a request for comment.
+Pitcock could not be reached at phone numbers listed to him.

 In 2011, a voter fraud case roiled local politics and swept up Billy Proffitt, Comer's longtime friend and former college roommate.
 Proffitt pleaded guilty in December 2011 and was sentenced to probation.